 PRPIS is honored to host this event on our city’s historical Freedom Plaza, renamed from Resurrection City, in honor of Martin Luther King Jr. It will represent an opportunity for us all to work toward freeing our city of this unwanted homeless plague that is continuously growing in these United States of America.

 There was health screening, local vendors, informational booths, live entertainment of local and national talent, and assistance with providing vital information for those in attendance.
 We also had homeless organizations and speakers that was presented throughout the days event.

 Pep Rally for Peace of the Streets extended an invitation to these city officials who could shed light on the state of homelessness in their jurisdiction and our city as whole: Congresswoman Eleanor Holmes Norton, Mayor Muriel Bowser, City council and At large city council members from all 8 wards, ANC commissioners, and other civic leaders, community activist, the Chuck Brown Foundation, and area media personalities.

 Pep Rally for Peace in the Streets has hosted 11 annual events feeding the homeless.
-We find that not only does it feed the homeless by way of food nutrition, but helps to feed their minds to raise self esteem.
+We find that not only does it feed the homeless by way of food nutrition but helps to feed minds to raise self-esteem.